-How to Write a Job Description that Works to Find You Great Candidates
+How to Write a Job Description That Finds You Great Candidates

 Hiring an employee for your business doesn’t have to be stressful.
 Just follow these tips for writing a job description, and you’ll be on your way to hiring an A+ employee.